ACA to intermediate level (2 years)

 Greg has served on several boards during his career including, Redefine Properties Ltd (“Redefine”) and Redefine International PLC, companies listed on the JSE and London Stock Exchange respectively.
 At Redefine he was a member of Redefine’s investment and remuneration and nominations committees and chairman of the audit and risk committee.

 Alan is a Chartered Accountant and has been involved in the property sector since 2008.
 Alan, Rapfund’s Chief Operating Officer, has been involved with the Fund since 2012, firstly as part of the external asset manager Retail Africa Asset Management, and continued to work directly for Rapfund when the asset management function was internalised in 2013.

 Before his time with Rapfund, Alan was Chief Financial Officer of Fountainhead Property Trust, one of the larger property stocks listed on the JSE.
 Alan completed his articles with KPMG in Cape Town, thereafter joining KPMG’s New York Office in their Transaction Services Division, being involved in various aspects of mergers and acquisitions.

 Henlie graduated in 1992 with a B.A. in Personnel Management at the University of the Orange Free State.
 She then joined Performing Arts Council in Bloemfontein as Theatre Manager.
 In 1996, she joined Retail International as the Marketing Manager of Noordstad Shopping Centre in Bloemfontein.
 In 1998 she became the General Manager of the Log Logan Waterfront by joining the Atterbury Property Management Group.
 In 2000 she became the Retail Director of Atterbury Property Management, closely involved in Attfund and Sycom portfolios.
 She joined the Retail Africa Asset Management in 2007 as Operational Director of Rapfund.
 In 2012 she took the big step of starting Level Heads Independent Property Consultants, which is integrally involved in the asset management of Rapfund’s property portfolio.

 Trish is a Chartered Accountant and completed her articles in 2015 with Grant Thornton in Cape Town.
-She then went on to Los Angeles (California) and Westchester County (New York) for a short-term secondment, whereupon her return in 2016, she joined the Rapfund team as the Financial Manager.
+She then went on to the USA for a short-term secondment, whereupon her return in 2016, she joined the Rapfund team as the Financial Manager.